 For many people, this means taking steps such as; completing tasks within a set timeframe before moving on to something else and/or prioritising tasks better to make sure that the most pressing tasks are done at the start of the day and aren’t left until the last minute.
 By leaving priority tasks too late, you could end up working extra hours to finish them.

 Some people also find that taking regular breaks (for example, 10 minutes every hour) improves their focus and makes them far more productive.
-It’s all about finding what works for you!
-If you struggle with maintaining concentration at work, then you might be interested in our articles 7 ways to improve your focus and 6 tips to boost motivation.
+It’s all about finding what works for you.

 7. Cut the commute